-Outstanding Hindu temples and other monument around the world
+Outstanding Hindu shrines and other monument around the world

-Hinduism is ancient religion and part of its monuments nowadays belong to archaeological monuments.
+Hinduism is ancient religion and part of Hindu shrines nowadays belong to archaeological monuments.
 Here are listed those monuments, which have been in more or less uninterrupted use since their construction.
 Monuments arranged by area and age.

 - Badrinath temple – Uttarakhand.
 One of holiest Hindu shrines, devoted to god Vishnu.
 Built in the 9th century AD.
 Ornate, brightly painted shrine with hot sulphur springs below it.